Quizzes and Exams - M E 433, Spring 2018

 Here is a picture of the TI30X IIS Solar calculator that is available at the Testing Center.

 You may want to familiarize yourself with its functions so you do not waste time during the quiz hunting for buttons.

-Your quiz grades will automatically appear on the ANGEL website for this course.
+Your quiz grades will automatically appear on Penn State's Canvas website for this course.

 Statistics about the quiz results will be posted below, within a few days after everyone has taken the quiz.

 || # Students